 What are good things to remember in order to avoid offending the other residents of this city?

 There are no fixed rules.
 Brazilians are open people.
 But, as always, you can't go wrong by simply exercising basic courtesy.

 How might the local weather affect my daily life?

 Many visitors from outside Brazil are not prepared to feel cold in this tropical country.
 This is precisely the case in Curitiba, located off the tropic parallel, and elevated by an altitude of almost 1000 meters above the sea level.
-These factors mean that winters (June - September) can reach freezing temperatures, especially at night, which makes coats and further protection necessary.
+These factors mean that winters (June - September) can reach freezing temperatures. especially at night, which makes coats and further protection necessary.
 Even in the other seasons, cold nights are not something unexpected, albeit it will rarely go down to freezing levels.
-Summers (December - March) tend to be mild, with some hotter days up to 30s °C (90s °F), but occasional nights of 10s°C (50s °F).
-Summers are more temperate than other regions to the north, but the altitude and more southerly location make the winters much colder.
+Summers (December - March) tend to be mild, with some hotter days up to 30s C (90s F), but occasional nights of 10s C (50s F).

 Curitiba receives a lot of rain; there's no dry season, and the area doesn’t go more than four or five days without showers.
 Meteorological issues lead to long periods of a permanent light rain or drizzle, which can last several weeks, typically foggy and gray, similar to London.